amazon-ion/ion-docs/_books/ion-1-1/src/modules/system_module.md

 The system macros are more visible, especially to authors of macros.

 This chapter catalogs the system-provided symbols and macros.
 The examples below use unqualified names, which works assuming no other macros with the same name are in scope.
-The unambiguous form `$ion::macro-name` is always available to use in the [template definition language](../macros/defining_macros.md#template-definition-language-tdl).
+The unambiguous form `$ion::macro-name` is always available to use.

 ### Relation to local symbol and macro tables

 In Ion 1.0, the system symbol table is always the first import of the local symbol table.
-However, in Ion 1.1, the system symbol and macro tables have a system address space that is distinct from the local address space.
+However, in Ion 1.1, the system symbol and macro tables have a system address space that is distinct from the local address space, but can optionally be included in the user address space.

-When starting an Ion 1.1 segment (i.e. immediately after encountering an `$ion_1_1` version marker), the local symbol table is prepopulated with the system symbols[^note0]<a name="footnote-0"></a>.
+When starting an Ion 1.1 segment (i.e. immediately after encountering an `$ion_1_1` version marker), the system module is in the sequence of active encoding modules immediately following the default module.
-The local macro table is also prepopulated with the system macros.
+As a result, both the system macros and system symbols are initially included in the local macro and symbol tables[^note0]<a name="footnote-0"></a>.
-However, the system symbols and macros are not permanent fixtures of the local symbol and macro tables respectively.
+The system module is not a permanent fixture in the active encoding modules, so (in contrast to Ion 1.0) the system symbols and macros can be removed from the local symbol and macro tables.

-When a local macro has the same name as a system macro, it shadows the system macro.
-In TDL, it is still possible to invoke a shadowed system macro by using a qualified name, such as `$ion::make_string`.
-If a macro in the active local macro table has the same name as a system macro, it is impossible to invoke that system macro by name using an E-Expression.
-(It is still possible to invoke the system macro if the local macro table has assigned an alias for that system macro.)

 ### System Symbols